 Carpet shampooers use a combination of water, concentrated detergent and suction to lift deep-down dirt out of your carpet pile that may not come out using traditional vacuum or carpet cleaning methods.

-Common cleaning options are to get a professional to do the job for you, or do it yourself with a Britex or Rug Doctor model hired from an outlet like Woolworths or Bunnings.
-These typically cost around $39 for 24 hours, or $50 for a weekend, excluding the cost of the solution.
+Common cleaning options are to get a professional to do the job for you, or do it yourself with a Britex or Rug Doctor model hired from an outlet like Woolworths, Coles, Mitre 10, IGA or Bunnings.
+These typically cost from $40 for 24 hours, or $50 for a weekend, excluding the cost of the cleaning solution and some accessories.
 There are also a number of retail models from brands like Bissell, Hoover and Vax which you can buy outright.

 The first point to consider is, how often will you really be cleaning your carpet?